alekratz/alek/README.md

 That wasn't so hard! :)

 #Building for Raspberry Pi

+*Development for the Raspberry Pi has been put on the backburner for now.*

 You must have an arm-none-eabi compiler at your disposal - this is bare metal, after all.

 After you have your toolchain built, the following steps will build the kernel and generate an image ready for the SD card: